 - IQAir HealthPro Plus

 - Honeywell HPA300

 - Rabbit Air MinusA2

-In short, air purifier are good for coughs but it will not provide a cure.
+In short, air purifiers are good for coughs, but they will not provide a cure.
 Our body will have to fight off the illnesses on its own.
-Seek medical treatment if your cough condition is deteriorating or has last more than a week.
+Seek medical treatment if your cough condition is deteriorating or has lasted more than a week.

 What Is a Cough?

 Cough is a deliberate or natural reflex that forces air out of the lungs to clear irritants like phlegm and mucus.
 Depending on the condition, A tussis can be acute, subacute, or chronic.
 An acute cough will not last more than 3 weeks and is commonly linked with a viral infection.
 Subacute coughs will last between 3 to 8 weeks, and common causes include postnatal drip, bronchitis.
 Chronic coughs will last more than 8 weeks and can have adverse health effects e.g. smoking, asthma, GERD, COPD.
 Below are the most common cough triggers.

 - Smoking (wet, productive cough)

 - Bacteria and viruses (pneumonia, tonsillitis, pulmonary embolism, sinusitis, cold, flu)

 - Allergies (dust, mold, mildew, pet dander, pollen, VOCs, cigarette smoke, odor)